ALWAYS FREE SHIPPING ON DOMESTIC ORDERS

 Pyrithione zinc has been recognized for centuries for its unique healing properties.
 Included in those healing properties is alleviation of itching and burning associated with dermatitis.

 Pyrithione zinc also has antifungal and antibacterial properties, which may help reduce skin inflammation associated with dermatitis.
+Unfortunately, pyrithione zinc is not approved in the USA for antifungal health claims (outside of dandruff and sebborheic dermatitis).
 Topical zinc pyrithione is generally recognized as a safe and effective treatment for reduction in the symptoms associated with dermatitis.